Dlub0/Big-Data-LSTM/README.md

 * Limited sample size: Depending on the size of the dataset, it may be difficult to generalize the results of the project to a larger patient population or to different healthcare settings.

-* Missing data: The dataset may contain missing or incomplete glucose measurements, which could affect the accuracy of the model and make it challenging to analyze the time series data.
+* Missing data: The dataset may contain missing or incomplete glucose measurements, which could affect the accuracy of the model and make it challenging to analyze the time series data. -> This should be ignored.

 * Technical limitations: Depending on the computational resources available, it may be challenging to train and evaluate complex machine learning models, such as LSTMs, on large time series datasets.